CherrabiNesrine/CherrabiNesrine.github.io/_posts/2025-04-18-Hunting_Scheduled_Tasks.md

 > **Has a scheduled task been created or modified suspiciously on my network?**

-Since scheduled tasks are common, attackers often abuse them to automate actions or maintain persistence.
-By framing the hunt around this question, we can focus on tasks that **stand out from normal operations**.
+That’s the main question we are  trying to answer.
+While scheduled tasks are common, attackers often use them to stay persistent or automate malicious actions.
+By asking this, we can start looking for tasks that stand out

 ---